ROKKAMKOKILA/ML_LAB/README.md

-THIS IS MY ML LAB WHICH IS IN THE B TECH 3RD YEAR, 1ST SEMESTER

 In this lab, we are focusing on core machine learning concepts and implementing them through hands-on exercises.
 The topics covered are:

 1. Introduction to Machine Learning